siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Streams
-Streams is a logical series of events ordered in time.
-It's schema is defined via the **stream definition**.
+A stream is a logical series of events ordered in time.
+Its schema is defined via the **stream definition**.
 A stream definition contains a unique name and a set of attributes with specific types and uniquely identifiable names within the stream.
-All events of a particular Stream will have the same schema (i.e. have the same attributes in the same order).
+All the events that are selected to be received into a specific stream have the same schema (i.e., have the same attributes in the same order).

 **Purpose**

 By defining a schema it unifies common types of events together.
-This enables them to be processed at queries using their defined attributes in a streaming manner, and let sinks and sources to map events to/from various data formats.
+This enables them to be processed via queries using their defined attributes in a streaming manner, and allow sinks and sources to map events to/from various data formats.

 **Syntax**

-The following is the syntax for defining a new stream.
+The syntax for defining a new stream is as follows.
 ```sql
 define stream <stream name> (<attribute name> <attribute type>, <attribute name> <attribute type>, ... );
 ```